open-webui/open-webui/README.md

 In the last part of the command, replace `open-webui` with your container name if it is different.

-### Moving from Ollama WebUI to Open WebUI
+### Moving from Ollama WebUI to Cerebrum LLM UI

-Check our Migration Guide available in our [Open WebUI Documentation](https://docs.openwebui.com/migration/).
+Check our Migration Guide available in our [Cerebrum LLM UI Documentation](https://docs.openwebui.com/migration/).

 ## What's Next? 🌟

-Discover upcoming features on our roadmap in the [Open WebUI Documentation](https://docs.openwebui.com/roadmap/).
+Discover upcoming features on our roadmap in the [Cerebrum LLM UI Documentation](https://docs.openwebui.com/roadmap/).

 ## Supporters ✨